gatling/gatling/src/docs/content/reference/current/extensions/gradle_plugin.md

 }
 ```

-Additional dependencies can be added by plugin's users to any of configurations
+Additional dependencies can be added to any of the configurations mentioned above.
+Add external libraries for `Gatling`
-mentioned above.

-Add external libraries for `Gatling` simulations
+simulations:

 ```groovy
 dependencies {